WHOIGit/nes-lter-nutrient-transect/methods.md

 Data assembly, cleaning, and metadata template assembly are performed in R Markdown.
 Additional nutrients data for Ocean Observatories Initiative (OOI) cruises on R/V Neil Armstrong are available from the OOI Alfresco document server (Coastal Pioneer NES Array \> Cruise Data \> select a cruise \> Ship Data \> Water Sampling).
 Further documentation can be found on GitHub, at https://github.com/WHOIGit/nes-lter-nutrient-transect.

+Please note that for cruise AR52, legs A and B, location metadata are sourced from the OOI Raw Data Repository.
+The latitude and longitude provided are the position at the start of the cast, not the position at which the rosette bottle closed as for all other cruises.
+One cast was targeted at LTER station L11 (all other casts were OOI stations), and this is listed in the column nearest_station and sourced from OOI parameter Target Asset.

 # Quality Assurance

 We assured that the geographic and temporal coverage of the clean data table are within expected ranges.
 No values changed as compared to the previous version of this data package.
 For each nutrient we checked differences between replicates, visually inspected plotted values, and performed a range check.